Electro-Optical Devices

 • nslots (int, default: 4096) – Number of slots to consider for eye reconstruction.

 • sps_resamp (int, default: None) – Number of samples per slot to interpolate the original signal.
+If None the signal is not interpolated.

 Returns: